Workshops

 Costs

-Over the years I’ve worked with writers directly (e.g. they pay me); and I have worked with writers through mentoring programmes sponsored by state-funded initiatives, such as the National Mentoring Programme in Ireland.
-In some countries, writers can apply for bursaries to cover the costs of mentoring, such as the Arts Council England DYCP programme.
+At present, I work with authors independently (i.e. the writers pay me directly) and I also work with authors through programmes sponsored by state-funded initiatives, such as the National Mentoring Programme in Ireland.
+In some countries, writers can apply for bursaries to cover mentoring costs (e.g. Arts Council Ireland’s Agility Award; Arts Council England’s DYCP programme).

 Next steps